ArqiesAr/Discord-RC/README.md

 # Remote Control Via Discord
-A remote control application/bot that uses webhooks and a discord bot to control the computer running to code
+A remote control application/bot that uses webhooks and a discord bot to control the computer running the code

 # 🪶Features
 1️⃣Automaticlly Copies itself to autostart